platformsh/platformsh-docs/docs/src/administration/web/configure-environment.md

 ### Services

-Select a running service to see more detailed information.
+To see more detailed information about a running service, click it in the tree or list.

 The **Overview** gives you information about the given service.
 You can see the service version, the container size, and the disk size, if you've configured a persistent disk.